lsst/rtn-045/index.rst

 ^^^^^^^^

 Do not use comments (``#``) within a code cell as explanatory documentation.
 Markdown cells are the preferred way to provide descriptive text.
-Keep code cells short and interspersed with markdown cells describing the code functionality.

 Only use comments within code cells to comment-out optional code.